Do Go On - 334 - Pan Am Flight 73

 It's got a heap of sort of different stuff on there.

-It's called wikipedia.org.
+It's called Wikipedia.org.

-It's got all sorts of like, I don't know, tidbits.
+It's got all sorts of, like, I don't know, tidbits.

-What about aviation?
+How about aviation?

 Mostly aviation, yeah.